LinghengMeng/PartiallyObservableGym/README.md

-# PartiallyObservableGym
-This repository summarizes tasks used in DRL and defines a set of POMDP on top of them.
+<p># PartiallyObservableGym This repository summarizes tasks used in DRL and defines a set of POMDP on top of them.</p>
 <table style="width: 1200px;" border="black" cellspacing="0" cellpadding="0">
 <tbody>
 <tr style="height: 19px;">